Cape Thorntail (Ceratogomphus triceraticus)

 Behaviour

-Mostly perches on the ground or on rocks, but also sits on low twigs and bushes.
-Mostly found at the river but sometimes encountered away from water, flying to and fro along a chosen route.
-This is a shy and weary species.
+The Cape Thorntail mostly perches on the ground or on rocks and boulders, but sometimes also sits on low twigs and bushes.
+They are usually found at the river but the odd individual may sometimes be encountered away from water.
+Most hunting is done from a perch atop a rock but they occasionally also forage by flying to and fro along a chosen route.
+The Cape Thorntail is usually a shy and weary species that can be difficult to approach.

 Status and Conservation